apereo/apereo.github.io/_posts/blog/2017-03-08-the-myth-of-ga-rel.md

 If your community and your membership does not filter through those parameters and yet you're planning your production rollouts and schedules based on the availability of that release, I promise, you have set yourself up for surprises.
 Of course, some tend to assume that confidence in a given release somehow stems from the deep chasms of the Misty Mountains.
 While an avid hiker myself and having not visited the place for certain, I find that claim to be suspicious.

-A GA tag is just tag.
+A GA tag is just a tag.
 That's all....Yes, it's just a tag.
 It holds no magical powers.
 Really.

 ## Love Thyself